sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 :::image type="content" source="../media/Create a Live Video Analytics application in Azure IoT Central/new_application.png" alt-text="New application":::

-You will need to collect some information from the application to configure your Edge device.
+Once provisioning is complete, you will need to collect some information from the application to configure your Edge device.

 ### Get the Application ID